MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/hyper-v/Remove-VMGpuPartitionAdapter.md

 Remove-VMGpuPartitionAdapter -VM $testvm
 ```

-Removes a partition assigned to a specific VM object.
+This example removes a partition assigned to a specific VM object.

 ### Example 2
 ```powershell